Research

 VbE schools took part in a survey on the positive impact of VbE at their school in a number of areas.

-VbE: Independent Research
+Independent External Research

 Below is an extract of the findings from an academic study into the impact of Values-based Education in Australia.